 avoiding the pathway of mortals.”

 In Ancient Greece, when the events of the world of man were linked to the stars, Saturn occupied the retarding of all undertakings, the related adjective to melancholia being saturnine.
 It was a sluggish portent burdening the minds of wavering souls.
 For Plato, melancholy meant primarily, if not actual madness, at least moral insanity, clouding and weakening will and reason; for he regarded it as a symptom of what he describes in the Phaedrus as the worst soul of all – that of the tyrant.
-No doubt the ancients would see ample evidence of Saturn’s influence in contemporary life, such as the allegorical whim with which the Harry Potter books are frequently called upon.
+No doubt the ancients would see ample evidence of Saturn’s influence in contemporary life, such as with the frequency a sentence beginning “this is like in Harry Potter when […]” occurs.